repeckadonatas/Weather-Data-Collection/README.md

 Using **ThreadPoolExecutor** subclass uses a pool of threads to execute calls asynchronously.
 All threads enqueued to **ThreadPoolExecutor** will be joined before the interpreter can exit.

+## Creating Fake Weather Data

+To test some of the analytical functionality using SQL queries I created a SQL query to generate random data and upload it into a separate table.
+Later I created a view to join the table with fake data with table with real data.
+Then this view is used to run analytical SQL queries.
+The SQL to generate the data is stored in `misc/fake_weather_data_sql.sql` file.

 ## Future Improvements